OU and Texas to join SEC in 2024

-The schools, the Big 12 Conference and its television partners have agreed a deal that will grant OU and Texas early exits for the SEC at the end of the 2023-24 athletic year, confirmed in an announcement from the Big 12 Thursday evening.
+OU, Texas, the Big 12 and its television partners have agreed a deal that will grant OU and Texas early exits for the SEC at the end of the 2023-24 athletic year, confirmed in an announcement from the Big 12 Thursday evening.

-The agreement will send OU and Texas to the SEC in the summer of 2024 and hands the departing schools their move a full year ahead of the expiration of the Big 12’s current grant of rights.
-Per multiple reports and figures released by the Big 12, OU and Texas will pay the league a combined $100 million for the early withdrawal.
+The agreement will send OU and Texas to the SEC on July 1, 2024, one full year before the expiration of the Big 12’s current grant of rights in the summer of 2025.

 People are also reading…